bburd/BibleRef/README.md

 ### 1. Full KJV Bible:
    - Access the complete text of the King James Version Bible directly within Discord.
 Easily search and reference scriptures for study, discussion, and inspiration.

-### 2. Strong's Concordance:
+### 2. ~~Strong's Concordance:~~
-   - Utilize the Strong's Concordance for in-depth Bible study.
-Look up the original Greek and Hebrew words, understand their meanings, and see where they appear in the Bible.
+   - ~~Utilize the Strong's Concordance for in-depth Bible study.
+Look up the original Greek and Hebrew words, understand their meanings, and see where they appear in the Bible.~~
+      **Strongs concordance is currently a WIP**

 ### 3. Daily Verse:
    - Receive a daily Bible verse automatically delivered to your Discord server.
 Start your day with a dose of spiritual inspiration and reflection.